primatejs/primate/docs/guide/components.md

 </html>
 ```

-The combination of these files will result in the following HTML page served to
+The combination of the route's output and the page will result in the following
-a client requesting `GET /hello`.
+HTML page served to a client requesting `GET /hello`.

 ```html caption=response body at GET /hello
 <html>